jepasq/backup-prog/README.md

 - `make install` for production (will copy files).

 Please note that the *manpage* is always copied, never linked.
+The installation is always system-wide (i.e. for all users), not only for the installer user.

 ## Unit tests